 - A one-page resume & 150 – 200 word biography.

 - A 200-word artist statement.

 The application form does not have to be completed in a single session; the system will save your draft application.
 We suggest that you save often as you fill out the form and that you save a copy of any narrative texts.

 TECHNICAL ASSISTANCE: For questions about the guidelines and application process, please contact: Grants@enfoco.org

 ABOUT EN FOCO

-The En Foco Photography Fellowship Program is made possible with the generosity of an anonymous donor, with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, The Ford Foundation, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
-Member of the Urban Arts Cooperative.
+The En Foco Media Support Grant is supported with Special thanks to The Jerome Foundation for underwriting the Media Arts Works In Progress Fund, with additional funds from The Joy of Giving Something, Inc., The Ford Foundation, New York City Department of Cultural Affairs, in partnership with the City Council, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and individual donors.